 Now as you can see, it doesn’t show you which stream I watched or for how long, it only shows that I searched for these things on Twitch.

-If you are looking for a stream you recently watched then you can also look through the “Continue Watching” section, but like I said this section is only on mobile, but I will touch on this more down below.
+If you are looking for a stream you recently watched then you can also look through the “Continue Watching” section, but like I said this section is only on mobile, and I will touch on this more down below.

 How Can You Find A Stream You Recently Watched On Twitch?

-The best ways to find a stream you recently watched on Twitch is by scrolling down to the “Continue Watching” section if you are on mobile or by finding the stream in your recent searches in the search bar on Twitch (the magnifying glass if you are on mobile).
+The best way to find a stream you recently watched on Twitch is by scrolling down to the “Continue Watching” section if you are on mobile or by finding the stream in your recent searches in the search bar on Twitch (the magnifying glass if you are on mobile).